 How Wise works:

-Wise Business provides a single account that holds 50+ currencies:
+Wise provides a single account that can hold 40+ currencies:

 Major currencies supported:

-Use case: A freelance developer in Poland working with US clients can receive payments to their Wise USD account via ACH (free for clients), then convert to PLN when exchange rates are favorable.
+Use case: A freelance developer in Poland working with US clients can receive payments through USD account details, then decide when to convert to PLN based on cash-flow needs and the live Wise quote.

 Wise Business allows you to pay multiple recipients simultaneously: